bpype/blender-studio-pipeline/scripts-blender/addons/blender_kitsu/README.md

 - gazu doc : https://gazu.cg-wire.com/

 The file at ./blender_kitsu/sqe/draw.py is copied and modified from the blender-cloud-addon (https://projects.blender.org/archive/blender-cloud-addon).
-Original author of this file is: Sybren A. Stuevel.
+Original author of this file is: Sybren A. Stüvel.